pieper/dicomsort/README.md

  where targetDir/<patterns...> is a string defining the output file and directory
        names based on the dicom tags in the file.

- Examples:
+If patterns are not specified, the following default is used:

+ %PatientName-%Modality%StudyID-%StudyDescription-%StudyDate/%SeriesNumber_%SeriesDescription-%InstanceNumber.dcm

+Example 1:

   dicomsort data sorted/%PatientName/%StudyDate/%SeriesDescription-%InstanceNumber.dcm

   could create a folder structure like:

   sorted/JohnDoe/2013-40-18/FLAIR-2.dcm

-If patterns are not specified, the following default is used:

- %PatientName-%Modality%StudyID-%StudyDescription-%StudyDate/%SeriesNumber_%SeriesDescription-%InstanceNumber.dcm
+Example 2:

+ find DicomSourceDir/ | grep "IMA$" | dicomsort -s "" DicomTargetDir

+ would scan DicomSourceDir for file pathnames ending in IMA and create an output directory DicomTargetDir.
+The folder structure will be created using the default pattern with symbolic links to the source dicom data files.
 ```

 Requires